-Research suggests that beginner lifters experience rapid gains in muscle mass during the first six to twelve months of lifting.
+Research from the National Institutes of Health (NIH) suggests that beginner lifters experience rapid gains in muscle mass during the first six to twelve months of lifting .

 My research into Phil Heath's career revealed that he had already built and shaped his physique at 23.
 He grew more symmetrically and massively even after more than ten years as a professional bodybuilder, which may be difficult to achieve naturally.

 Signs That Led People To Believe Phil Uses Steroids